Neural Class Expression Synthesis: Abstract

 \section{Abstract}

-Most existing approaches for class expression learning in description logics are search algorithms.
-As the search space of these approaches is infinite, they often fail to scale to large learning problems.
-Our main intuition is that class expression learning can be regarded as a translation problem.
-Based thereupon, we propose a new family of class expression learning approaches which we dub neural class expression synthesis.
-Instances of this new family circumvent the high search costs entailed by current algorithms by translating training examples into class expressions in a fashion akin to machine translation solutions.
-Consequently, they are not subject to the runtime limitations of search-based approaches post training.
-We study three instances of this novel family of approaches to synthesize class expressions from sets of positive and negative examples.
+Many applications require explainable node classification in knowledge graphs.
+Towards this end, a popular ``white-box'' approach is class expression learning: Given sets of positive and negative nodes, class expressions in description logics are learned that separate positive from negative nodes.
+Most existing approaches are search-based approaches generating many candidate class expressions and selecting the best one.
+However, they often take a long time to find suitable class expressions.
+In this paper, we cast class expression learning as a translation problem and propose a new family of class expression learning approaches which we dub neural class expression synthesizers.
+Training examples are ``translated'' into class expressions in a fashion akin to machine translation.
+Consequently, our synthesizers are not subject to the runtime limitations of search-based approaches.
+We study three instances of this novel family of approaches based on LSTMs, GRUs, and set transformers, respectively.
 An evaluation of our approach on four benchmark datasets suggests that it can effectively synthesize high-quality class expressions with respect to the input examples in approximately one second on average.
-Moreover, a comparison to other state-of-the-art approaches suggests that we achieve better F-measures on large datasets.
-For reproducibility purposes, we provide our implementation as well as pretrained models in our public GitHub repository at \url{https://github.com/fosterreproducibleresearch/NCES}.
+Moreover, a comparison to state-of-the-art approaches suggests that we achieve better F-measures on large datasets.
+For reproducibility purposes, we provide our implementation as well as pretrained models in our public GitHub repository at \url{https://github.com/dice-group/NeuralClassExpressionSynthesis} \keywords{Neural network \and Concept learning \and Class expression learning \and Learning from examples.}